 - caring full time for a dependent person.

-This funding covers only the price of the hearing aid and does not cover any assessment or fitting fees that audiologists may charge.
+This funding covers only the price of the hearing aid and does not cover any assessment or fitting fees that an audiology service may charge.
 Funding for a hearing aid for each ear is available for adults no more than once every six years.
 For children it is available no more than three times in six years.

 You may be able to get help to buy hearing aids from the Accident Compensation Corporation (ACC) or Veterans’ Affairs New Zealand.
 If you can get help from either of these organisations, you cannot get support from the Ministry of Health’s Hearing Aid Funding Scheme as well.

-Only audiologists who are full members of the New Zealand Audiological Society can access the Ministry of Health’s Hearing Aid Funding Scheme for their clients.
-Check that your audiologist is a full member of the Society.
-If they are not, you will not be able to get funding support from the Ministry of Health.
+Only audiologists who are full members of the New Zealand Audiological Society (MNZAS) or audiometrists who are an audiometrist member of the NZAS can access the Ministry of Health's Hearing Aid Funding Scheme for their clients.
+Check that your audiologist/audiometrist is an approved assessor.
+If they are not you will not be able to get funding support from the Ministry of Health.

 What can I expect from audiology services?

-An audiologist will assess your hearing to work out what is the best solution for improving your hearing.
-If hearing aids are part of this solution, the audiologist will guide you through the process of getting them.
-This flowchart shows what you can expect.
+An approved assessor will assess your hearing to work out what is the best solution for improving your hearing.
+If hearing aids are part of this solution, the approved assessor will guide you through the process of getting them.

-An audiologist will assess your hearing and your hearing needs.
+An approved assessor will assess your hearing and your hearing needs.

-As a result of these assessments your audiologist may recommend hearing aids as part of the solution for improving your hearing.
+As a result of these assessments your approved assessor may recommend hearing aids as part of the solution for improving your hearing.

 If hearing aids are not recommended or you decide not to have them, you could see a hearing therapist for free advice on how to manage your hearing loss.
 Phone 0800 008 011 or visit the Life Unlimited website.